shortcircuitaudio/loopy-docs/howto.md

 #### Audio Jack

-I suggest to use the REAN/Neutrik NYS2152, but the REAN/Neutrik NYS215 works too (stereo): PCB is designed around this footprint and the schematic use stereo jacks, so an additional (unused, unconnected) hole is available on the PCB and this should give you some flexibility in the source of the part.
+I suggest to use the REAN/Neutrik NYS2152, but the REAN/Neutrik NYS215 works too (stereo): PCB is designed around this footprint and the schematic uses stereo jacks, so an additional (unused, unconnected) hole is available on the PCB. this should give you some flexibility in the sourcing of the part.
 Drawing diagram for these jacks is in the `datasheets` folder.